-Northern Food Systems Research Group
+Northern Sustainable Food Systems Research Group

 Led by Dr. Andrew Spring, the Northern Food Systems Research Group (NFSRG) is composed of researchers, students, and community practitioners engaged in Participatory Action Research in the Northwest Territories.
 The NFSRG works collaboratively with partners on community-defined and led projects that build towards more resilient Northern food systems.